Automotive guide

 When a longer loan may be risky

-A longer loan may be risky when the payment only looks affordable because the term is stretched.
+A longer loan is risky when the payment only works because the term is stretched.
 If the vehicle loses value faster than the loan balance falls, selling or trading can become harder.

-The risk can be higher with a small down payment, negative trade-in equity, a high APR, a high-mileage vehicle, or a vehicle you may not keep for the full loan term.
+Be more cautious with a small down payment, negative trade-in equity, a high APR, a high-mileage vehicle, or a car you may not keep for the full loan term.

 - You plan to trade or sell before the loan is paid off